-The availability of a fast transport mechanism eliminates much of the urgency to reduce network transfer volumes as it was the primary goal of earlier work [4], [21], [25].
+The availability of a fast transport mechanism eliminates much of the urgency to reduce network transfer volumes as it was the primary goal of earlier work [4], [21], [24].
 Yet, network traffic might still become a concern, for instance in scenarios with highly concurrent or memory-intensive workloads, and much of the existing work could become relevant to address such scenarios.

-Our spinning join setup resembles the DataCycle system [5] or the Broadcast Disks [2], systems that put significant effort into properly scheduling data on the transport stream.
+Our spinning join setup resembles the DataCycle system [5] or the Broadcast Disks of [2], systems that put significant effort into properly scheduling data on the transport stream.
 Integrating the ideas of this work into our system is part of our ongoing work [13] and inspired a number of design decisions in our evolving system prototype.
-The ring-based equality-join operation presented by Menon and Hsiao [23] is even closer to our Data Roundabout system.
-However, it is designed to for database machines from 1981 with very limited amounts of memory.
-Also, their systems relies on a centralized controller.